 - customers and staff may not be able to access your premises for several days due to damage and/or flood impacts.

 These impacts can lead to a significant loss of income and affect your business cash flow.

-Develop a business continuity plan and create a resilient business with the help of the Severe storm readiness checklist found in the Be Prepared - a guide for business continuity during weather events.
+Develop a business continuity plan and create a resilient business with the help of the severe storm readiness checklist found in the Be Prepared - a guide for business continuity during weather events (PDF, 826KB).